Adding Level Structure to Supersingular Elliptic Curve Isogeny Graphs

 \begin{theorem}[Connectedness of $\EpCat$] The graph $\EpCat$ consists of one connected component, for any pairwise coprime choices of $p,N,\ell$. \end{theorem} \begin{proof} The connectedness of the graph follows from the work of Goren--Kassaei.
 In \cite{goren_kassaei}, the authors consider the $\ell$-isogeny graph with level-$N$ structure given by a choice of $N$-torsion point.
-The connectedness of $\EpCat$ follows, as the Goren--Kassaei graph maps into $\EpCat$. \end{proof}
+The connectedness of $\EpCat$ follows, as there is a map from the Goren-Kassaei graph to $\EpCat$ that acts surjectively on the vertex sets. \end{proof}

 Additionally, the result of Theorem~\ref{thm:Connectedness} can be seen as a corollary of a result provided by Roda \cite{RodaThesis}.
 Roda studies a supersingular $\ell$-isogeny level-$N$ structure graph whose vertices are pairs $(E,\alpha)$, where $\alpha:(\ZZ/N\ZZ)^2\xrightarrow{\sim} E[N]$.
 In Section 3.3, Roda describes a means of counting the number of connected components of this graph.
 Choosing particular lifts of pairs $(E,G_1)$, $(E,G_2)$ for $G_1\neq G_2$, and showing that those lifts are connected using the conditions of \cite[Section 3.3]{RodaThesis}, we can prove that all of the points corresponding to a particular supersingular elliptic curve with level structure are connected in $\EpCat$.
 Together with the fact that the supersingular $\ell$-isogeny graph is connected, this proves that $\EpCat$ is connected as well.